Generative engine optimisation

 Is the data licensable?

 Yes.
-The default licence is CC BY 4.0 for non-commercial use; commercial use (resyndication, fine-tuning a model on the corpus) requires a tier 2 API key and a written agreement.
+The default licence is CC BY 4.0 for non-commercial use; commercial use (such as resyndication into another parking surface) requires a written agreement.
 Email developers@parkgraph.com for terms.

 What does the AI-agent demand feed look like?

-GET /api/v2/intelligence/agent-demand returns query volume by city, agent platform (openai, claude, gemini, grok, perplexity, copilot), conversion rate to a paid session, peak hours, and top search locations.
-Aggregations are 24-hour, 7-day, and 30-day.
+GET /api/v2/intelligence/agent-demand returns query volume by city, agent platform (openai, claude, gemini, grok, perplexity, copilot), conversion rate to a paid session, peak day, peak hours, and top search locations for a configurable window (days param, 1–90, default 30; optionally narrowed by state).
 See /developers/intelligence-api for the full schema.

 How do I avoid hammering the API?